kkotelczuk/react-native-politechnika/PokeDex/README.md

     - save data in asyncstore
     - if data is in asyncStore do not load new one
     - show image, when it is in asyncStore

+## Lab 3

+1. Create hook for asyncStorage operations
+2. Add background task for loading pokemons details:
+   - show spinner while loading image
+   - save data in asyncstore
+   - if data is in asyncStore do not load new one
+   - show image, when it is in asyncStore
+3. Add Navigation
+   - HomeScreen
+   - DetailsScreen
+   - Stack navigation
+4. Add Pokemon Details Page